prateekrastogi23/Power-BI---Hospital-Analysis-Dashboard/README.md

 Surgeries – Surgery types, departments, and distribution across different patient age groups.

 5. Features
-Business Problem:
+Business Problem-:
 Hospitals often struggle with managing diverse operational data scattered across departments—leading to inefficiencies in decision-making, reporting delays, lack of personalized insights, and data privacy issues.
 Key stakeholders (e.g., doctors, patients, finance staff) need tailored access, yet traditional systems offer one-size-fits-all reports.

-Goal of the Dashboard:
+Goal of the Dashboard-:
 To build a secure, role-specific, interactive dashboard that:
 Gives doctors access to only their patients and performance metrics.
 Lets patients view only their data.